vaishnavitv/vaishnavitv/README.md

 ## :writing_hand:	Power of documentation

 I believe in the power of documentation.
 If it is not documented it is not there.
 I love Swagger for API documentaion.
+Documentation lessens headaches and saves vacations.
 #DocsOrItAintHappen

 HTTP Status : 204 No Content